-Below I also provide recipe ingredient substitutions and variations to make this banana bread recipe paleo, AIP, vegan, lower calorie/fat, and lower sugar/carb.
+Below I also provide recipe ingredient substitutions and variations to make this recipe AIP, vegan, lower calorie/fat, and lower sugar/carb.

-Ripe banana substitutions: Instead of using super ripe bananas that have started brown, you can also use ripe bananas that have not started browning, or even bananas that are still slightly green.
+Ripe banana substitutions: Instead of using super ripe bananas that have started to get black spots, you can also use ripe bananas that have not started browning, or even bananas that are still slightly green.
 If they are super green though, I wouldn’t recommend it because they will be more starchy and less sweet.
 Frozen bananas also work great, as well as bagged and sliced frozen bananas (use the equivalent of about four bananas).

-Coconut oil substitutions: Instead of using coconut oil, you can use any other type of cooking oil or fat such as butter (vegan or otherwise), canola oil, vegetable oil etc.
+Coconut oil substitutions: Instead of using coconut oil, you can use any other type of cooking oil or fat such as butter (vegan or otherwise), avocado oil, etc.

-Brown sugar substitutions: Instead of using brown sugar, you can also use coconut palm sugar which is the most similar in taste and consistency to brown sugar.
+Coconut sugar substitutions: Instead of using coconut sugar, you can also use brown sugar (if you don’t care about it being paleo) which is the most similar in taste and consistency to coconut sugar.
 Alternatively, you could also use white granulated sugar.
-I wouldn’t suggest using liquid sugars such as maple syrup or honey because it will change the ratio of wet to dry ingredients and the recipe may not turn out.
+I wouldn’t suggest using liquid sugars such as pure maple syrup or honey because it will change the ratio of wet to dry ingredients and the recipe may not turn out.

 Egg substitutions: Instead of using eggs, you could swap it out for a vegan egg substitute such as chia or flax.
 For a non-vegan egg substitute, you could use a gelatin egg substitute.

-Cassava flour substitutions: Instead of using cassava flour with this grain free banana bread, you could swap it out for a gluten-free flour mixture.
-If you do this, I suggest upping the amount of flour to about 1 1/4 cup or 1 1/2 cup since gluten-free flour blends generally absorb less liquids than cassava flour.
+Cassava flour substitutions: Instead of using cassava flour with this grain free banana bread, you could swap it out for a gluten-free flour blend or oat flour.
+If you do this, I suggest upping the amount of flour to about 1 1/4 cup or 1 1/2 cup since gluten-free flours generally absorb less liquids than cassava flour.
 Start at 1 1/4 cup and go up slowly until you’ve reached the desired consistency – very similar to muffin batter.
+If you want to keep it grain free and paleo, you could also use coconut flour.
+In this case, I would suggest using less than the recipe calls for because coconut flour soaks up more liquids than cassava flour does.
+Other alternatives to cassava flour are tapioca flour, arrowroot starch, or potato starch.

-Make this recipe lower calorie/fat: Reduce the amount of coconut oil to ¼ cup and add ¼ cup of dairy free milk.
-To go even lower, reduce the amount of coconut oil to ⅛ of the cup and add ¼ cup +⅛ of a cup of dairy free milk.
+Make this recipe lower calorie/fat: Reduce the amount of coconut oil to ¼ cup and add ¼ cup of unsweetened dairy free milk (coconut milk, cashew milk, almond milk, etc.).
+To go even lower, reduce the amount of coconut oil to ⅛ of a cup and add ¼ cup +⅛ of a cup of dairy free milk.
 To further reduce the calories, consider swapping out the brown sugar for a zero calorie sweetener such as Swerve.

-Make this recipe lower sugar/carb: Instead of using regular brown sugar sugar, swap it out for a low carb granulated sugar such as Swerve.
+Make this recipe lower sugar/carb: Instead of using added sugar, swap it out for a low carb granulated sugar such as stevia or Swerve.
+You can use different flours such as almond flour / almond meal (or any of the other nut flours) to reduce the carbs even more.

-Make this recipe AIP: Swap out the brown sugar for coconut palm sugar.
-Swap out the eggs for gelatin egg substitutes.
+Make this recipe AIP: Swap out the eggs for gelatin egg substitutes.

 Grease your baking pan adequately: This could be the difference between your paleo banana bread sliding out clean and easy, and it falling apart as you try and pry it out.
 Make sure you let the banana bread cool down completely before removing it from the baking pan as well.
 This will also help prevent it falling apart.

-Use super ripe brown bananas: Even though you can use bananas that are super ripe, you will get the best results and flavour using bananas that are overripe and browning.
-It makes them easier to break down in your food processor or mixer, and gives it a really nice flavour and colour.
+Use super ripe brown bananas: Even though you can use bananas that are not super ripe, you will get the best results and flavor using bananas that are overripe and browning.
+It makes them easier to break down in your food processor or mixer, and gives it a really nice flavor, texture and color.

 Make sure your coconut oil is completely melted: Because coconut oil is high in saturated fats and is solid at room temperature, it can be hard to break down and mix thoroughly into your banana bread batter if it’s not melted.